dejan2609/harshadranganathan.github.io/about/index.md

                 </div> -->
                 <div class="Description">
                     <ul class="des-content">
-                        <li>Built SoW (Statement of Work) Spring MVC application for internal account usage</li>
+                        <li>Built SoW (Statement of Work) Spring MVC application for internal account usage.</li>
-                        <li> Worked on DXSI (Abstract data management tool for transforming common data model) to map data from numerous back-end services to a common data model and deliver them to a target exposed via Oracle Service Bus</li>
+                        <li>Semantic Integration of more than 50 sources using Common Data Modelling, Mapping and Translation with DXSI tool.</li>
+                        <li>Deployment of applications to Oracle Service Bus.</li>
                     </ul>
                     <!-- <input type="checkbox" id="SeeMore"/><label for="SeeMore">To See more</label> -->
                 </div>